lmyint/stat_thinking/general_docs/course_info.md

 ## Attendance Policies

-Because participation is an important part of the class and a component of the final grade, only two free absences are permitted for the semester.
-For any additional absences due to sickness or extenuating circumstances, students should provide appropriate documentation.
+Because participation is tracked, excess absences will detract from your participation grade unless you provide documentation for illness or extenuating circumstances.

 ## Electronics